I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 Your trademark only protects the exact products or services listed on your application.

 Attorneys know this.
-And so they try to get you an application that will cover products or services you are likely to add.
+So, they will try to get you an application that will cover the products or services you are likely to add.

 This means you have the option of adding related products or services without filing a new application.